spicata/spicata99/test.md

     title: "The test"
     date: (put the date made here)

-- [ ] Write a Heading 1 and Heading 2 table
+- [ ] Write a Heading 1 and Heading 2
 - [ ] Write some bold text and some italic text (and some bold-italics text)
 - [ ] Strikethrough some text
 - [ ] Make an unordered list